Reward Score Matching: Unifying Reward-based Fine-tuning for Flow and Diffusion Models: Extension of RSM Framework

 \section{Extension of RSM Framework}

-\subsection{Connection with Entropy-regularized Optimal Control Perspective \cite{quer2024connecting, uehara2024fine}}
+\subsection{Connection with Entropy-regularized Optimal Control Perspective}

-We begin from the soft RL objective defined over path measures:
+We provide a summary of the main results from prior work~\cite{quer2024connecting, uehara2024fine}.
+Consider the soft RL objective defined over path measures:

-Here, $\sP_{\text{ref}}$ denotes the path measure induced by the pretrained diffusion model, while $\sP_{u, \nu}$ denotes the path measure induced by fine-tuned diffusion model and initial distribution $\nu$.
+Here, $\sP_{\text{ref}}$ denotes the path measure induced by the pretrained diffusion model, while $\sP_{u, \nu}$ denotes the path measure induced by a fine-tuned diffusion model and initial distribution $\nu$.
 Note that fine-tuning a diffusion model can be interpreted as modifying the reference dynamics through a drift perturbation.
-Such perturbation admit a natural control interpretation, which enables us to reformulate the soft RL objective as an entropy-regularized optimal control problem in continuous time.
-To formalize this view, we consider a reverse-time SDE with control $u:\sR^d\times\sR\rightarrow\sR^d$,
+Such a perturbation admits a natural control interpretation, which enables reformulation of the soft RL objective as an entropy-regularized optimal control problem in continuous time.